cnzhikai/cnzhikai.github.io_251227/index.md

   <li class="news-item"> [2022.04] My first paper (as third-author) in life is online!
 The work was published at IEEE DATE 2022 and focuses on machine-learning accelerators.
 Congrats!</li>
 </ul><button id="toggle-news">Show More</button>

+## Academic Services

+- Reviewer for IEEE Conferences
+     -  IEEE International Symposium on Circuits and Systems (ISCAS)

 ## Teaching